Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Angels

 Angels Pitching Rankings

-- The nine strikeouts per nine innings put together by the Angels pitching staff ranks ninth in the league.

-- The Angels have the 16th-ranked team ERA among all league pitching staffs (4.22).
+- The Angels' 4.24 team ERA ranks 16th across all MLB pitching staffs.

-- The Angels rank 16th in baseball in home runs given up (90 total, 1.1 per game).
+- Angels pitchers combine to allow 91 total home runs at a clip of 1.1 per game (to rank 16th in the league).

-- Canning gets the start for the Angels, his 13th of the season.
-He is 6-2 with a 3.99 ERA and 62 strikeouts in 65 1/3 innings pitched.

-- His most recent time out came on Sunday against the Colorado Rockies, when the righty went six scoreless innings while allowing four hits.
+- The lefty's last appearance came on Sunday against the Colorado Rockies, when he threw six innings, surrendering three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.